andreasmmadjiah/Classification-Tweet-data/README.md

 # Classification-Tweet-data
 ## Created By Andreas Mulyarahardja
 <br><br>
 We are trying to build classification model to predict if user's tweet classified as Positive (1) or negative (0).
+We are suing tweets data which we get from using pyspark to access server.
+This repositories is pure educational.

 <br><br>
 In this repositories, we want to classify from twitter tweets, if people has positive sentiment or negative.
 In general, our work process is :